eaglys-platform/cuFHE16384/README.md

 # cuFHE16384
-A modified version of [cuFHE](https://github.com/vernamlab/cuFHE) library that supports GBS for N = 16384.
+cuFHE16384 is a modified version of [cuFHE](https://github.com/vernamlab/cuFHE) library that supports GBS for N = 16384.
+This library was made to compare performance of CPU and GPU with our FPGA-based accelerator with computational accuracies of 10 and 14 bits.

 # Installation
 This library is tested on NVIDIA Tesla T4 and A100 GPUs.

 ## Build